Xmetalfanx/linuxSetup/README.md

 ## Introduction

-The Problem: While not hard, setting up a fresh install of Linux for those that customize things, can take some time.
+The Problem: Setting up a fresh install of Linux for those that customize things, can take some time.

 The Solution: This is the point of these scripts, to help cut down on that time.

+Notice:

-While the main distributions listed are meant to be "Distro family bases", not all parts of these scripts are practical on all distros bases.
+- While the main distributions listed are meant to be "Distro family bases", not all parts of these scripts are practical on all distros bases.

 ## Disclaimer